pjmseixas/docu-connector/README.md

 + The Base Path for the OAuth token request
     + "account-d.docusign.com" (for a demo/sandbox account), or
-    + "account.docusign.com" (for a production accouint)
+    + "account.docusign.com" (for a production account)
 + The guid identifier for the DocuSign user that you wish to have the docu-connector impersonate

 ![DocuSign Config](/images/docusign-config.png)